Strictly stars ‘confirm’ romance one year after competing on show

 The Independent has contacted Wicks and Przystal for comment.

-This year’s series of Strictly will kick off on Saturday (20 September) with the BBC dance competition’s usual pre-recorded launch programme.
+This year’s series of Strictly kicked off on Saturday (20 September) with the BBC dance competition’s usual pre-recorded launch programme.

-Celebrity contestants, including Dani Dyer, Alex Kingston and YouTube star George Clarke, will be paired up with their professional dance partners during the launch episode, as well as showing off their moves in a group dance ahead of their first official routine.
+Celebrity contestants, including Dani Dyer, Alex Kingston and YouTube star George Clarke, were paired up with their professional dance partners during the launch episode, and showed off their moves in a group dance ahead of their first official routine.

 Saturday live shows will kick off a week later and the first Sunday results programme will air on Sunday 5 October, when the first celebrity to leave the show will be announced.